EbukaOkoli01/DataAnalytics-Assessment-v2/README.md

 <i> Q3.
 Task: Find all active accounts (savings or investments) with no transactions in the last 1 year (365 days) </i>

 Explanation: -
 This question is my favorite among the four because, back in May when I first attempted this assessment, I interpreted it wrongly.
 That’s why I’ll take a moment to explain what the question wants us to solve.
-The question said customer with NO transaction in last 1 year, that means if we consider for instance this day (2025/11/04) as the last transaction date in the table, last 1 year will be 365days from today's date which is 2024/11/04 this means that any transaction date less than this 2024/11/04 is what we will be looking out for.
+The question said customer with NO transaction in last 1 year, that means if we consider for instance this day (2025/11/04) as the last transaction date in the table, last 1 year will be 365days from today's date which is 2024/11/04 this means that any transaction date less than this 2024/11/04 where the confirmed amount is 0 or NULL is what we will be looking out for.
+Below is the step-wise approach I used to solve this task.

+1st step: To find out the last transaction accross the savigs table, I did maximum transaction date in the transaction date column to get 2025-04-18, also, I dated the transaction date back to 1 year ago using DATE_SUB function to get 2024-04-18 which i aliased as Reference_transaction_date.

+				-- 1st step: identify the transaction date of customers WITH ref_transaction AS
+						(
+						SELECT
+								plan_id,
+								owner_id,
+								confirmed_amount,
+								DATE(transaction_date) AS customer_transaction_date,
+								MAX(DATE(transaction_date)) OVER() AS maximum_transaction_date,
+				                DATE_SUB(MAX(DATE(transaction_date)) OVER(), INTERVAL 1 YEAR) AS Reference_transaction_date
+						FROM savings_savingsaccount
+						),
+2nd step: Once I got those columnns ready in the ref_transaction table, my next step was to get the difference in days between the Reference_transaction_date and customer_transaction_date.
+The purpose of doing this is to know the number of days between the two days.
+If the day is less than 365, then it will be within one year transaction however, if it greater than 365 then it out of the 1 year transaction and those are the transaction we want to consider.

+			-- 2nd step: getting the day(s) difference between the reference_transaction_date and transaction_date
+			days_of_transaction AS
+					(
+					SELECT
+							plan_id,
+							owner_id,
+							confirmed_amount,
+							customer_transaction_date,
+							Reference_transaction_date,
+							DATEDIFF(Reference_transaction_date,customer_transaction_date  ) AS days
+					FROM ref_transaction
+					),
+3rd step: I filtered to only work with days greater than 365.

+			-- 3rd: getting all transaction over 1 year
+			over_one_year_transaction AS
+					(
+					SELECT
+							plan_id,
+							owner_id,
+							confirmed_amount,
+			                customer_transaction_date,
+							days
+					FROM days_of_transaction
+			        WHERE days > 365
+					),
+4th step: In this step, I needed to get those users with an active account.
+My assumption was that for you to have an active account, you must have either of the account type which is is_regular_savings = 1  or is_a_fund = 1  or both accounts = 1 to be qualified.
+Hence, I used the filter clause shown below.

+			-- 4th: We can now get all active account. active_account AS
+					(
+					SELECT
+							s.plan_id,
+							s.owner_id,
+							s.confirmed_amount,
+			                s.customer_transaction_date,
+							s.days,
+							p.is_regular_savings,
+							p.is_a_fund
+					FROM over_one_year_transaction AS s
+					INNER JOIN plans_plan AS p
+					ON s.plan_id = p.id
+					WHERE p.is_regular_savings = 1 	-- this was to get active savings
+						  OR p.is_a_fund = 1 			-- this was to get active investment
+					ORDER BY s.days ASC
+					),
+5th step: Now that I have only user with active accounts, my next step was to get users with no transactions.
+In this, No transaction for me means where confirmed amount is 0 or null.
+So, I used the WHERE clause to filter the result

+			-- 5th: obtain all accounts with no transactions, i.e, confirmed amount = inflow amount is 0 or null no_transaction_over_one_year AS
+					(
+					SELECT
+							plan_id,
+							owner_id,
+							confirmed_amount,
+			                customer_transaction_date,
+							days,
+							is_regular_savings,
+							is_a_fund
+					FROM active_account
+			        WHERE confirmed_amount IN (0, NULL)
+					),
+6th step: In this step, I categorised the account type to savings and investment using CASE statement

+			-- 6th: categorise account type
+			type_of_account AS
+					(
+					SELECT
+							plan_id,
+							owner_id,
+							confirmed_amount,
+			                customer_transaction_date,
+							days,
+							is_regular_savings,
+							is_a_fund,
+			                CASE
+								WHEN is_regular_savings = 1 AND is_a_fund = 0 THEN 'Savings'
+								WHEN is_regular_savings = 0 AND is_a_fund = 1 THEN  'Investment'
+			                    ELSE 'Not Specified'
+			                END AS `type`
+					FROM no_transaction_over_one_year
+					),
+7th step: I realised that we had reoccuring owner_id and account type for each user due to different days so I decided to get the maximumum day for each user and their account type after which I did applied row function to identify duplicates.

+				-- 7th: Get the maximum inactivity_days per customer and their account_type
+				max_inactivity_day_percustomer_accounttype AS
+						(
+				        SELECT
+								plan_id,
+								owner_id,
+				                `type`,
+				                customer_transaction_date,
+								 days,
+				                MAX(days) OVER(PARTITION BY  `type`, owner_id ORDER BY days DESC) AS inactivity_days,
+								ROW_NUMBER() OVER(PARTITION BY owner_id, `type` ORDER BY days) AS row_cus -- To get maximum inactivity days per unique customer per account
+						FROM type_of_account
+				        )
+Finally: I removed duplicate to have one users and their maximum

+						-- Finally, I removed duplicates
+						SELECT
+								plan_id,
+								owner_id,
+						        `type`,
+						         customer_transaction_date AS last_transaction_date,
+						         inactivity_days
+						FROM max_inactivity_day_percustomer_accounttype
+						WHERE row_cus = 1
+						ORDER BY inactivity_days;

 <h1 align="center">CHALLENGES</h1>